ppernias/scolaia-builder/specifications.md

 ### 5. Integration with OpenAI (Planned)

-To assist users in refining assistants, ADLBuilder will integrate AI services to generate or suggest improvements.
+To assist users in refining assistants, ADLMaker will integrate AI services to generate or suggest improvements.

 Planned AI Features:
 - Auto-generation of assistant capabilities and behavior descriptions